mkitzan/terminus/README.md

 Unlike the previous versions, Terminus was designed to be table, and column scalable.
 In previous versions it would have been a nightmare to integrate new table into the system; however, now it's fairly straight forward.
 Implementing a new column or table involves adding values to datastructures in the the theme file ('theme.py'), and performing SQL operations to add the table or column.

+# Issues?
+If you have any issues setting Terminus up, using it, or run into bugs, please leave an issue in that tab of the repo.
+I'm happy to answer or fix any issues which occur.
+No current issue submission format exists.
+If it's a bug include the terminal output, so I can locate the problem line.
+If it's a set-up / use issue, please describe in detail the problem arrisen using vocabulary from the help pages or this readme (if none exist to describe your issue, then go for whatever).

 # Features
 - 4 library host tables (books, stories, quotes, wishlist), and 3 administrative host table (tracker, records, planner)
 - 19 command functions including: file upload, plot graphical query output, the aggregate trinity, query result export, scripting...